Today In History logo TIH

 Theresa May assumed the office of Prime Minister after David Cameron resigned in the wake of the Brexit referendum.
 Her appointment stabilized a fractured Conservative government, forcing her to navigate the immediate, complex legal and political fallout of the United Kingdom’s vote to leave the European Union.

-Rescuers pull Naya Rivera's body from Lake Piru after a grueling five-day search, confirming the tragic drowning that…
+Rescuers recovered Naya Rivera's body from Lake Piru after a grueling five-day search, confirming the tragic drowning…

-Rescuers pull Naya Rivera's body from Lake Piru after a grueling five-day search, confirming the tragic drowning that claimed the star of Glee and Big Little Lies.
-Her death sparks immediate conversations about water safety and the intense pressures facing young Hollywood actresses navigating fame while raising children alone.
+Rescuers recovered Naya Rivera's body from Lake Piru after a grueling five-day search, confirming the tragic drowning of the actress known for her role as Santana Lopez on the television series Glee.
+Rivera had taken her four-year-old son on a boat trip when she disappeared after swimming in the lake's notoriously treacherous currents.
+Her death sparked immediate conversations about water safety at California's inland lakes and the intense pressures facing young Hollywood performers navigating fame while raising children.

 Trump Survives Assassination Attempt at Pennsylvania Rally

-A bullet grazed former President Donald Trump's ear during a campaign rally in Butler, Pennsylvania, leaving him bleeding but standing firm to finish his speech.
-The attack immediately triggered a nationwide security overhaul for all political figures and intensified partisan tensions across the country.
+A bullet grazed former President Donald Trump's ear during a campaign rally in Butler, Pennsylvania, leaving him bleeding but visibly defiant as he raised his fist to the crowd before being rushed offstage by Secret Service agents.
+The gunman, perched on a rooftop outside the security perimeter, was killed by a counter-sniper seconds later.
+The attack triggered a nationwide security overhaul for all political figures and intensified partisan tensions across the country in the final months of the 2024 election.